 - Designed specifically to meet the needs of drummers.

 - One of the more reasonably priced over-ear headphone options.

 - Noise isolation isn’t all it’s cracked up to be.

 - Workmanship is surprisingly mediocre in places.

-How to Choose the Best Headphones for Drumming
+How to Choose the Best Headphones for Drummers

-The drummer is the beating heart of any rock band, pop band, jazz ensemble or rap outfit.
-Without the drummer laying down, the foundation under the music it all falls apart.
+The drummer is the beating heart of any rock band, pop band, jazz ensemble, or rap outfit.
+Without the drummer laying down, the foundation under the music all falls apart.
 But while drums are where live performances begin and end the drummer typically exists in the aural equivalent of a wind tunnel.
-Direct and indirect sound is swirling all around him, bouncing off the walls, ceilings and floor and mixing with what’s coming out of the stage monitors.
+Direct and indirect sound is swirling all around him, bouncing off the walls, ceilings, and floor and mixing with what’s coming out of the stage monitors.

 Because of this, headphones are a must.
 But how do you choose the right headphones for drumming when there are so many headphones on the market all vying for your attention?
 Here’s how to narrow down the field and find the right headphones for you.

 There are several features that you always want to see in headphones for drummers.
 They include:

 - Noise cancellation – The whole point of using headphones while you drum is to filter out as much of the background noise as possible so you can just go about doing your job.
 So your headphones should provide outstanding noise cancellation.